Anxiety, Sadness & Overwhelm

 How Therapy Helps

-Clarifies patterns that keep anxiety, low mood, or emotional reactions in place
+Explores patterns that contribute to anxiety, low mood, stress, or emotional reactivity

-Examines how emotional responses developed and what sustains them now
+Examines how emotional responses developed and what may be sustaining them now

 What you may experience